-- Adjustments for the three months ended March 31, 2022 are primarily related to consulting, advisory and other costs relating to special projects, including the implementation of internal controls over financial reporting and adoption of accounting standards. - Contingent consideration fair value remeasurement for the three months ended March 31, 2022 relates to non-cash fair value change due to contingent liabilities fair value remeasurement resulting from the acquisition of Honey Birdette and GlowUp. - Digital assets impairment for the three months ended March 31, 2022 relates to impairment of digital assets recognized in the first quarter of 2022. - Adjustments for the three months ended March 31, 2021 are primarily related to bonus payments in connection with the merger, as well as consulting, advisory and other costs relating to special projects, including the implementation of internal controls over financial reporting, merger transaction costs and executive search costs. - · Management fees and expenses adjustments for the three months ended March 31, 2021 represent fees paid to one of our stockholders.
+- Adjustments for the three and nine months ended September 30, 2022 are related to amortization of the previously capitalized fees allocated to the Series A Preferred Stock upon the Second Drawdown, non-cash inventory reserve charges, severance, consulting, advisory and other costs relating to special projects, including the implementation of internal controls over financial reporting and adoption of accounting standards. - Gain on sale of the aircraft for the three and nine months ended September 30, 2022 relates to the sale of the Company's Aircraft in September 2022. - Contingent consideration fair value remeasurement for the three and nine months ended September 30, 2022 relates to non-cash fair value change due to contingent liabilities fair value remeasurement resulting from the acquisition of Honey Birdette and GlowUp. - Preferred stock fair value remeasurement for the three and nine months ended September 30, 2022 relates to non-cash fair value change due to preferred stock liability fair value remeasurement. - Impairments for the three and nine months ended September 30, 2022 relate to the impairments of digital assets and other intangible assets, including goodwill. - Adjustments for the three and nine months ended September 30, 2021 are primarily related to bonus payments in connection with the Business Combination, as well as consulting, advisory and other costs relating to non-recurring items and special projects, including the implementation of internal controls over financial reporting, and executive search costs. - Amortization of inventory valuation step-up adjustment for the three and nine months ended September 30, 2021 relates to amortization of a noncash inventory valuation step-up as part of the purchase accounting resulting from the acquisition of TLA. - Acquisition related costs for the three and nine months ended September 30, 2021 include consulting and advisory costs related to acquisition activities. - Management fees and expenses adjustments for the six months ended September 30, 2021 represent fees paid to one of our stockholders.